dobrosketchkun/dither_pie/README.md

      - numpy
      - scikit-learn
      - customtkinter
-     - tkinter (often included by default with Python on many systems)
+     - tkinter (often included by default on many systems)
+     - pywt (for wavelet-based dithering)
+   - If you plan to process videos, `ffmpeg` must be installed and on your system `PATH`.
 2. **Run the GUI**
    - `python dither_pie.py`
    This launches the main application window.
-From there, you can open an image or video, choose dithering/pixelization options, work with palettes, and preview results interactively.
+From there, you can open an image or video, choose dithering/pixelization options, experiment with different dithering modes (Bayer, Blue Noise, Polka Dot, Wavelet, Adaptive Variance, Perceptual, Hybrid, etc.), work with palettes, and preview results interactively.
    - **Gamma Correction** is optional.
-To enable it, check the "Use Gamma Correction" box in the sidebar.
+To enable it, check the `Use Gamma Correction` box in the sidebar.

 ---